 The use of FEIBA is contraindicated in patients with:

 Thromboembolic events (including venous thrombosis, pulmonary embolism, myocardial infarction, and stroke) can occur with FEIBA, particularly following the administration of high doses (above 200 units per kg per day) and/or in patients with thrombotic risk factors.
+Thrombotic microangiopathy (TMA) has not been reported in FEIBA clinical studies.
+Cases of TMAs were reported in an emicizumab clinical trial where subjects received FEIBA as part of a treatment regimen for breakthrough bleeding.
+The safety and efficacy of FEIBA for breakthrough bleeding in patients receiving emicizumab has not been established.
+If treatment with FEIBA is considered required for patients receiving emicizumab, patients must be closely monitored by their physicians.

-Infusion of FEIBA should not exceed a dose of 100 units per kg body weight every 6 hours and daily doses of 200 units per kg body weight.
+Infusion of FEIBA should not exceed a single dose of 100 units per kg body weight and daily doses of 200 units per kg body weight.
 Maximum injection or infusion rate must not exceed 2 units per kg of body weight per minute.
 Monitor patients receiving more than 100 units per kg of body weight of FEIBA for the development of DIC, acute coronary ischemia and signs and symptoms of other thromboembolic events.
 If clinical signs or symptoms occur, such as chest pain or pressure, shortness of breath, altered consciousness, vision, or speech, limb or abdomen swelling and/or pain, discontinue the infusion and initiate appropriate diagnostic and therapeutic measures.

 Hypersensitivity and allergic reactions, including severe anaphylactoid reactions, can occur following the infusion of FEIBA.
 The symptoms include urticaria, angioedema, gastrointestinal manifestations, bronchospasm, and hypotension.
 These reactions can be severe and systemic (e.g., anaphylaxis with urticaria and angioedema, bronchospasm, and circulatory shock).
 Other infusion reactions, such as chills, pyrexia, and hypertension have also been reported.
 If signs and symptoms of severe allergic reactions occur, immediately discontinue administration of FEIBA and provide appropriate supportive care.